ManuelNavarro7/ManuelNavarro7/README.md

 <h1 align="center"><b>Hi , I'm Manuel Navarro </b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

+💡  I'm a passionate Web Developer skilled in building dynamic and responsive websites from scratch, tailored to meet specific client needs.
+🎓  I’ve completed full-stack training in the M.E.R.N. stack (MongoDB, Express, React, Node) and have a strong background in both front-end and back-end development.
+🌱  I'm currently focused on expanding my expertise in Advanced Custom Fields (ACF) for WordPress, custom PHP solutions, and further advancing in Next.js.
+💼  In my role at Roar Media, I collaborate with cross-functional teams to design, build, and maintain WordPress websites, leveraging custom themes and functionalities to optimize user experience and meet diverse client requirements.
+✉️  Feel free to reach out to me at <a href="mailto:manuel.navarro.work@gmail.com">manuel.navarro.work@gmail.com</a> or connect with me on LinkedIn.
+📄  Check out my GitHub projects to see some of my recent work and contributions!
 <!--
 **ManuelNavarro7/ManuelNavarro7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.